Export to PDF

 Principles of Nutritional Laboratory Testing

-According to Krause Food and Nutrition 14th Edition, Laboratory data are the only objective data used in nutrition assessment that is “controlled”.
-The validity of the method measurement is checked each time a specimen is assayed.
+Nutrition-wise, laboratory testing is used to estimate and quantify nutrient availability in biological fluids and tissues.
+It is a great tool for the assessment of nutrient insufficiency, frank deficiencies, and excesses.
+According to Krause Food and Nutrition 14th Edition, Laboratory data are the only objective data used in nutrition assessment that is "controlled", that is the validity of the method measurement is checked each time a specimen is assayed by also assaying a sample with a known value to ensure efficiency and accuracy of the test result.

 Purpose: Why Nutritional Laboratory Testing